 Colonial and Early American (1600s-1700s)

 The simplicity of Colonial furniture shouldn’t be mistaken for lack of sophistication.
-These craftsmen understood wood movement, created durable joints, and developed proportions that remain aesthetically pleasing centuries later.
+These craftsmen understood wood movement intimately, created joints that are still tight centuries later, and developed proportions that remain aesthetically pleasing to this day.
+I’ve got a Colonial-era side table that puts most modern furniture to shame structurally.

 Federal and Empire (1780s-1840s)

 The Federal period brought more refined, delicate designs influenced by neoclassical aesthetics.
 Inlays, veneers, and decorative elements became more prominent.
-Mahogany became the preferred wood, valued for its workability and rich color.
+Mahogany became the wood of choice, valued for its workability and that rich, deep color.

-Cabinetmakers of this era achieved remarkable precision with hand tools alone, creating inlays so fine they appear almost painted.
+Cabinetmakers of this era achieved remarkable precision with hand tools alone.
+The inlays I’ve seen on Federal pieces are so fine they almost look painted.
+It’s humbling when you try to replicate that level of work in your own shop.

 Victorian Era (1840s-1900s)